mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![gamescorehist.png]({{site.baseurl}}/images/gamescorehist.png)

-Therefore, I turned to the game records themselves,
-In the raw gameplay records, I had access to the regions considered 'correct' to touch for each flower, the order in which the flowers lit up, and the location and time of each touch by the user.
+Therefore, I turned to the game records themselves.
+In these raw records, I had access to the regions considered 'correct' to touch for each flower, the order in which the flowers lit up, and the location and time of each touch by the user.

+As I mentioned before, Parkinson's is primarily a disease of the motor system.
+Therefore, I hypothesized that there were two groups of features that I could extract from the memory game, which

 I modeled these data as shown in the figure, calculating from these raw data the distance between each 'successful' touch and the center of the flower.
 This 'touch distance' might indicate an inability of users to hold their hands steady.
 I also extracted the timing of touches, which I split into two types of features.
 First, I tracked the time before first touch in each game, i.e., the latency.
 Next, I averaged the time between each pair of touches after the first one, for a mean touch delay.
 I aggregated these features separately for plays of the 2x2 game, the 3x3 game, and the 4x4 game, since they differ considerably in difficulty.
 These features, along with the game score, formed my feature set for predicting the health status of people who played the memory game.

 ![featureengineering1.png]({{site.baseurl}}/images/featureengineering1.png)